paybondpaybond

 Session deposit pending (202 Accepted)

-Live Tempo session funding may return 202 Accepted when the open transaction is broadcast but the TIP-1034 reserve deposit is not yet observable on-chain:
+Tempo session funding may return 202 Accepted when the open transaction is broadcast but the on-chain reserve deposit is not confirmed yet:

 • state remains open